esl/MongooseIM/doc/modules/mod_auth_token.md

 mongooseimctl revoke_token owner@xmpphost
 ```

-A client can no longer use a revoked token either for authentication
-or requesting new access tokens.
+A client can no longer use a revoked token either for authentication or requesting new access tokens.
-After a client's token has been revoked in order to obtain a new refresh token
-a client has to log in using some other method.
+After a client's token has been revoked, in order to obtain a new refresh token a client has to log in using some other method.

 **Caveat:** as of now, the user's session is not terminated automatically on token revocation.
-Therefore, the user might request a new set of tokens for as long as the session is active,
-even though his/her previous token was just revoked (possibly due to a breach / token leak).
+Therefore, the user might request a new set of tokens for as long as the session is active, even though their previous token was just revoked (possibly due to a breach / token leak).
-Moreover, an access token still kept on a compromised device can be used
-to establish a new session for as long as it's valid - access tokens can't be revoked.
+Moreover, an access token still kept on a compromised device can be used to establish a new session for as long as it's valid - access tokens can't be revoked.
-To alleviate rerequesting tokens by the user an operator can use
-`mod_admin` extension allowing to terminate the user's connection.
+To alleviate rerequesting tokens by the user, an operator can use `mod_admin` extension allowing to terminate the user's connection.
 Access token validity can't be sidestepped right now.